Naseeb7/JustSocialClient/README.md

-A fully responsive full-stack MERN webapp.
+A fully responsive full-stack MERN social media webapp.
 And the UI is designed using Material-UI.
 A fully functional webapp where you can post images, thoughts with your updated location.
 You can add or remove friends.
 You can like or unlike a post and comment on a post and view all the comments related to the post.
 A post can be deleted by the user, and comments can be deleted by the commenter or the post owner.
 It has a real-time chat functionality to chat with your friends who are online, which can be seen in the chatroom, and real-time notifications as well.